SALT 501 · Advanced · AI Tooling

 How we work with AI at Saltify.

-Writing Salt with AI in 2026 isn't one tool — it's a small toolchain.
+Writing Salt with AI in 2026 usually means a few tools, not one.
 VSCode is the editor.
 The SaltStack extension makes YAML+Jinja readable.
-Copilot Chat handles the in-line "complete this loop" requests.
-Claude in Chrome reads docs and tickets while you code.
-Claude Code does the heavy lifting — refactoring across files, running tests, opening pull requests.
-You don't need all six.
-Pick what fits your workflow.
+Copilot Chat handles in-line completions.
+Claude in Chrome reads docs and tickets in the browser.
+Claude Code does cross-file refactors, runs tests, and opens PRs.
+Most teams only use three or four of these.

-Each section below quotes the install command verbatim from the official source and cites it.
-If a step changes upstream, you'll catch it by clicking through.
+Each section quotes the install command from the official source and links it.
+If upstream changes, the link will tell you.

 This is the install guide, not the opinion piece.
 Saltify's actual prompts, custom instructions, and MCP server configs live in a follow-up article (coming soon).
 For now this page gets the toolchain installed and signed in.